pyvisa/pyvisa/docs/source/faq/faq.rst

     >>> rm = ResourceManager('Path to library')

-or creating a configuration file as described in :ref:`configuring`.
+or creating a configuration file as described in :ref:`intro-configuring`.

 Error: No matching architecture